k61n/openhkl/doc/sphinx/tutorial.rst

-The most important peak finder parameter is the threshold, which determines the minimum number of counts for a pixel to be in a peak region; in this case, the value (80) is appropriate, although if our detector image had too few peaks to generate a convincing shape model, we might want to decrease thse.
-The danger in doing this is, of course, that including very weak peaks will degrade the quality of our shape model later on. ``Minimum size`` and ``maximum size`` specify the minimum and maximum number of counts in a blob (i.e. a peak in real space); the latter is important becuase a blob with too many counts might be a heterogeneous background feature.
+The most important peak finder parameter is the threshold, which determines the minimum number of counts for a pixel to be in a peak region; in this case, the value (80) is appropriate, although if our detector image had too few peaks to generate a convincing shape model, we might want to decrease these.
+The danger in doing this is, of course, that including very weak peaks will degrade the quality of our shape model later on. ``Minimum size`` and ``maximum size`` specify the minimum and maximum number of counts in a blob (i.e. a peak in real space); the latter is important because a blob with too many counts might be a heterogeneous background feature.
 Finally ``maximum width`` defines the maximum number of frames over which a blob can extend.
 Leaving these parameters at their current values, click on ``Find peaks``, and wait for the processing to finish